 As a consequence of this, the Cornish towns were generally dominated by English Channel or North Sea peoples like the Dutch, Irish, Flemings and French.
-By 1327, over half the burgesses at Penryn were foreign.
-The competition for authority also came, quite literally, from below, with the recognition of the privileges that would one day constitute the Stannary Parliament—an assembly of tin-miners.
+By 1327, over half the burgesses at Penryn were foreigners.
+The competition for authority also came, quite literally, from below, with the recognition of the privileges that would one day constitute the Stannary Parliament —an assembly of tin-miners.

-Despite this, cooperation paid large dividends in the navy for Cornishmen like admirals Bligh, Pellew and Boscawen, capturer of the Temeraire, the French warship rendered famous by J. M. W. Turner (Figure 6).
-Even Britain’s most distinguished naval signal—“England expects”, launched just before Trafalgar— was not English, but given to Nelson by Lieutenant Pascoe from near Torpoint (“That will do nicely”, Nelson responded).
+Despite this, cooperation paid large dividends in the navy for Cornishmen like admirals Bligh, Pellew and Boscawen, capturer of the Temeraire, the French warship rendered famous by J. M. W. Turner.
+Even Britain’s most distinguished naval signal —“England expects”, launched just before Trafalgar— was not English, but given to Nelson by Lieutenant Pascoe from near Torpoint (“That will do nicely”, Nelson responded).

-For all their naval hijinks, the Cornish didn’t get rid of Barbary piracy: they nationalised it.
+For all their naval hijinks, the Cornish didn’t get rid of Barbary piracy, either.
+They nationalised it.
 Though English culture made inroads, the law struggled to keep pace.
-Equity was achieved on foodstuffs through rioting, and on the “harvest-field” of the sea, through smuggling.
+Equity was achieved on foodstuffs through rioting and, on the “harvest-field” of the sea, through smuggling.
 Both were boosted by wrecking, and hellish storms were quickly spun into praise-worthy acts of God in which sea-sent goods were treated as manna from heaven.
 The most celebrated case of this took place in the stormy winter of 1739-40, when Scillonians claimed over 9,000 gallons of brandy as their salvage right.

 No amount of innovation could, however, cork the immemorial superstitions.
 Sailors on the seven seas would still refuse to utter anything remotely church-related, even when their lives depended on it.
-Downshaft, miners would still leave bits of their “crib” or lunch for the “knackers”–underground Buccas in need of propitiation–to take.
+Downshaft, miners would still leave bits of their “crib” or lunch for the “knackers” –underground Buccas in need of propitiation.
 Mining poems such as this one, by John Harris, seem haunted: